durovsky/bin_pose_emulator/README.md

 ###Config

 Virtual Bin is defined by **bin_center_** and **bin_size_** parameters, while allowed orientation is set by roll, pitch and yaw range.
 By default we assume that **tool0 link** of robot is aligned with vertical axis, pointing to the ground - RPY is [0,90,0]. **roll_range**, **pitch_range** and **yaw_range** extend this default pose orientation into allowed grasp cone.
 **Approach distance** defines how far on normal vector given by Grasp Point orientation is Approach point located.
 The **deapproach_height** configures height of vertical movement when moving away from Grasp Point.
+Example config file is located at config folder, Change launch file parameter **filepath** to adopt to your custom config file.

 Example Yaml config file:
 ```